Orckestra/orc-shared/README.md

 A collection of useful, generally applicable pieces of code, used to build Orckestra applications.

+## Top-level

+Top level shared code is used to set up the standard infrastructure of Orckestra apps.

+### `buildState(routes, reducers)`

+Constructs a state store with support for dev tools (as browser extension), routing, API access and Immutable state.

+`routes`: A routing object as used by `redux-little-router`.

+`reducers`: A plain JS object containing reducer functions as consumed by [`combineReducers()` from `redux-immutable`](https://github.com/gajus/redux-immutable#usage).
+The returned store will use the keys of the reducers as their keys in the state.

 ## Actions

 ### `makeApiAction(name, endpoint, method, options)`